 All Photon Solar Panels are constructed from aluminum coupled with PCB inserts and proprietary hold down release mechanisms, leveraging decades of in-orbit heritage.
 The panels are constructed from low out-gassing materials, and are staked and head-locked for flight.
 The side solar panels are designed to fit at the side plates of AAC Clyde Space CubeSat structures and are designed to NASA GEVS standards

 Space qualified triple junction GaAs solar cells with integrated magnetic coils, sun sensors and temperature sensors.
 The panels have a power rating of 2.3 W per unit and a 30% efficiency.
 They include an MCU for simple, decentralised access and have a mass of 43g, 69g or 97g respectively for the 1U, 2U and 3U models.

 Pumpkin, Inc. manufactures a range of 1/1.5/2/3U fixed side panels and 1/1.5/2/3U/6U deployable panels for CubeSats and nanosatellites.
 The panels are space-proven and have been deployed from LEO to GTO orbits.
 They feature the Pumpkin Modular Deployable Solar Array System (PMDSAS) and all-cell / interconnect / coverglass (CIC) construction with triple-junction cells.
 The solar cells have an efficiency rating of 30.7% or better and are tested to NASA GEVS (14grms) levels.

 Thanks for reading!
-If you would like any further help identifying a CubeSat solar panel for your specific needs, please file a request on our platform and we’ll use our global network of suppliers to find an option.
+If you would like any further help identifying a solar panel for satellites you are designing, please file a request on our platform and we’ll use our global network of suppliers to find an option.